The Pauli-Villars regularised free energy of Dirac's vacuum in purely magnetic fields: Abstract

 \section{Abstract}

-The QED vacuum is a non-linear polarisable medium rather than an empty space.
-In this work, we present the first rigorous derivation of the one-loop effective magnetic Lagrangian at positive temperature, a non-linear functional describing the free energy of quantum vacuum in a classical magnetic field.\\ We start by properly defining the free energy functional using the Pauli-Villars regularisation technique in order to remove the worst ultraviolet divergence which represents a well known issue of the theory.
-Then, we study the limit of slowly varying classical magnetic fields.
-In this regime, we prove the convergence of this functional to the Euler-Heisenberg formula with thermal corrections, by recovering the effective Lagrangian first derived by Dittrich \cite{Dit-1979-PRD} in $1979$.
+The Dirac vacuum is a non-linear polarisable medium rather than an empty space.
+This non-linear behaviour starts to be significant for extremely large electromagnetic fields such as the magnetic field on the surface of certain neutron stars.
+Even though the null temperature case was deeply studied in the past decades, the problem at non-zero temperature needs to be better understood.\\ In this work, we present the first rigorous derivation of the one-loop effective magnetic Lagrangian at positive temperature, a non-linear functional describing the free energy of the Dirac vacuum in a classical magnetic field.
+After introducing our model, we properly define the free energy functional using the Pauli-Villars regularisation technique in order to remove the worst ultraviolet divergences, which represent a well known issue of the theory.
+The study of the properties of this functional is addressed before focusing on the limit of slowly varying classical magnetic fields.
+In this regime, we prove the convergence of this functional to the Euler-Heisenberg formula with thermal corrections, recovering the effective Lagrangian first derived by Dittrich \cite{Dit-1979-PRD} in $1979$.